iamsiva11/iamsiva11.github.io/_posts/2017-11-21-graph-embeddings-2017-part1.md

 ---

-You can read the [second part here](https://iamsiva11.github.io/Graph-embeddings-part2/) if you feel you have enough foundations and want to jump into **Graph embeddings** straight away.
+You can read the [second part here](https://iamsiva11.github.io/Graph-embeddings-part2/) if you want to jump into **Graph embeddings** straight away.

 # Introduction